Probabilistic Context-Free Grammars for Morphological Analysis

 Introduction to Probabilistic Context-Free Grammars

 So far, we’ve explored context-free grammars (CFGs) as powerful tools for modeling hierarchical structures in language.
-In this section, we’ll extend our framework to probabilistic context-free grammars (PCFGs), which augment CFGs with probabilities associated with each rule.
+In this section, we’ll extend our framework to probabilistic context-free grammars (PCFGs), which augment CFGs with probabilities associated with each rule (Baker 1979).
 This probabilistic extension allows us to:

 1. Model the likelihood of different grammatical structures